Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

 In other words, our function can make use of information from the entire grid and also a specific grid coordinate to produce any value.
 We could consider the `Coord` argument in our `rule` function as a directive to view a specific cell on the grid.

-Any function with the same signature as `rule` can converted to a  `Rule` using the `Rule` type constructor.
+Any function with the same signature as `rule` can be converted to a  `Rule` using the `Rule` type constructor.
 We will see why this is useful later.

 # Defining type classes